pestanadiego/near-fundraiser/README.md

 Key points to have in mind:
 - Every donation counts as an upvote, but not every upvote counts as a donation.
 - There are only upvotes, not downvotes.
-- Only one upvote per wallet.
+- A fundraiser cannot have multiple upvotes made by the same wallet.

 Check the demo dApp [here](https://pestanadiego.github.io/near-fundraiser/).